-- 11. The Committee welcomes the information that the law No. 23 of 2002 on Child Protection renders the reservations made by the State party with regards to articles 1, 14, 16, 17, 21, 22 and 29 unnecessary and that all reservations will therefore be withdrawn shortly. - 12.
-The Committee, in line with its previous recommendations (CRC/C/15/Add.25), and in light of the 1993 Vienna Declaration and Programme of Action, recommends that the State party makes the withdrawal of all reservations a matter of priority, and takes the necessary procedural measures to this effect.
+11. The Committee welcomes the information that Law No. 23 of 2002 on Child Protection renders the reservations made by the State party with regard to articles 1, 14, 16, 17, 21, 22 and 29 of the Convention unnecessary and that all reservations will therefore be withdrawn shortly.

+12. The Committee, in line with its previous recommendations (CRC/C/15/Add.25), and in light of the 1993 Vienna Declaration and Programme of Action, recommends that the State party make the withdrawal of all reservations a matter of priority and that it take the necessary procedural measures to that effect.